 A single cream gene can have a rather dramatic affect on chestnut, bay and brown coats, creating some of the most sought after and beloved colors.
 Note that only in chestnut horses is the mane and tail hair affected by a single dose.

-Palomino comes from a single dose of the cream dilution on a chestnut base, creating a range of golden coats with flaxen mane and tail.
+Palomino is a single dose of the cream dilution on a chestnut base, creating a range of golden coats with flaxen mane and tail.

 Buckskin is the result of a single dose of the cream dilution on a bay base, creating a range of yellow to tan with dark mane and tail.